YellowLeaf926/Bandit-Algorithm-in-Chemistry/README.md

 # Bandit-Algorithm-in-Chemistry
 Original datasets, code, and collected data
 - Original datasets are collected by the Doyle Group
+- In the Collected Data folder, some of the data are collected by the Doyle Group and some PPF related data are newly collected by myself
+- Test Scenario 1 and 2 data are all newly collected by myself
-- Most of the code originated from the Doyle's Group (can be found on GitHub) with modification done to expand the scope / algorithm explored.
-The code uploaded to this repository are code that I used to run all related programs.
+- Most of the code originated from the Doyle's Group.
+Modifications are done to expand the scope of parameters tested and the variations of algorithms explored.